 The two largest groups of fungi, club fungi (Basidiomycota) and sac fungi (Ascomycota) are not coenocytic.
 They produce hyphae that are septate, with cross walls to delineate individual cells.
 As the growing tip of a hypha extends, nuclear divisions (mitosis) are coordinated with the cellular divisions (cytokinesis) that produce new cross walls with a substantial pore.
 These cross walls are oriented perpendicular to the long axis of the hypha.
 As a result, new cells, each with a nucleus, are sequentially produced at the tip as it grows.
 The tip cell is also capable of occasionally dividing in a manner to cause the tip to bifurcate, to split in two, forming a branch.
 Branching sometimes also occurs away from the tip, the result of an outgrowth from a previously formed cell.

 Under certain conditions the hyphae of Ascomycota and Basidiomycota may also form much more compact mycelia, usually associated with reproduction, and some of which approach in form structures that are more typical of multicellular organisms.
 These structures may range in organization from an amorphous mass of compact hyphae (aka a dense mycelium), termed a stroma, in which ‘fruiting bodies’ (spore producing structures) are formed (see tar-spot disease), to much more defined and determinate structure such as a typical mushroom with a stalk and cap.
-Usually, spores are produced from a structure that is somehow elevated, allowing for enhanced spore dispersal by the wind.
-Most of these spore producing structures are called mushrooms if they are visible with the naked eye; and most are club fungi (Basidiomycota) but a few are cup fungi (Ascomycota).
-Within the two groups there are a wide variety of fruiting body forms, all developing as a result of pattern of growth of multiple hyphae.
+The stalk generally serves to enhance the dispersal of spores that are produced in the cap.
+Most of the organisms that produce mushrooms are club fungi (Basidiomycota) but a few are cup fungi (Ascomycota), and both groups produce fruiting structures that are not at all mushroom-like (e.g. bracket fungi).
+Both groups produce a wide variety of fruiting body forms, all developing as a result of pattern of growth of multiple hyphae.
 Although these structures are clearly organized and produce a consistent (determinate) three-dimensional final form, they generally show little evidence of tissues or specialized cell types, except those directly associated to sexual reproduction.

 A few fungi produce structures called sclerotia, again a dense mass of hyphae, but sclerotia often develop into distinct forms and sometimes show specialization between a hard outer ‘rind’ and inner cells.
 The cells on the interior often have substantial food reserves and sclerotia are typically overwintering structures, structures that can become dormant.
 The stored food allows the sclerotium, which is sometimes dispersed, to survive the winter and resume growth when favorable conditions return.